 Junior medical students get a lot of information from senior medical students.
-They are the ones who have gone before and it makes sense that they would seek out their advice on everything from how to study to how to prepare for residency match.
-Though often the advice offered is sound, occasionally it is way off base.
-There is one common piece of advice which I would truly love to see thrown into a garbage truck and crushed liberally.
-It generally goes something like this:
+They have just gone through the system so it makes sense that these students would seek out their advice on everything from how to study to how to prepare for residency match.
+Generally, that advice is good.
+However, there is one statement that drives me crazy no matter what it is about.
+It goes something like this:

 You have to do THIS to get a good residency.

 The implication that there is some magical activity that, if not completed, will doom you to being “unmatched” is wrong to the point of harm.
-The “THIS” part of the advice is generally replaced with “research,” but I have heard other variations.
-“Attending conferences,” “getting the best marks,” “completing an ironman,” “having connections” or “playing the game” are occasional variations on the theme.
-They are often consistent with exactly what the senior medical student in question did to prepare for their match.
-It may have worked for them, but it may not be right for you.
+“THIS” is generally replaced with things like “research,” but I have heard other variations including “attending conferences,” “getting the best marks,” “having connections” or “playing the game.”
+They are all variations on the same theme that are often consistent with exactly what that senior medical student did to prepare for their match.
+It may have worked for them, but it’s probably not right for you.

-To stop myself for a second: I do not mean to derogate advice from senior medical students because it is generally awesome.
-However, I would recommend disregarding absolute advice from anyone (including me!) – this just happens to be my example because I’ve heard it so frequently over the years.
-Just like on your multiple choice exams, the answers with “always” and “never” in them are only rarely correct because there are few absolutes in medicine or in life.
+In general, I would recommend disregarding absolute advice from anyone (including me!).
+Just like on your multiple choice exams, answers with “always” and “never” in them are rarely correct because there are few absolutes in medicine or in life.
 Remember, only a Sith deals in absolutes.
 Err…

 Back to the rant.
 So what should you do to make yourself a great candidate for the match?